-SIGN, SEAL, RETURN your ballot to a trusted source.
-Voters who return their ballot through the U.S. Postal Service can track it by signing up for "Where's My Ballot?".
+SIGN, SEAL, RETURN your ballot to a trusted source and TRACK your mail ballot.
+You can track your ballot every step of the way by signing up for "Where's My Ballot?".

 Learn more about voting in the upcoming election at sdvote.com.